-Will soon seek Cabinet nod for green hydrogen consumption mandate: Power minister R K Singh | Headlines
+Will soon seek Cabinet nod for green hydrogen consumption mandate: Power Minister R K Singh | Headlines

 - India

-The Ministry of New and Renewable Energy will soon seek Union Cabinet's approval for a mandate on the use of green hydrogen in different industries.
+The New and Renewable Energy Ministry will soon seek the Union Cabinet's approval for a mandate on the use of green hydrogen in different industries.

-At present various industries use hydrogen produced using energy from non-fossil fuel-based sources.
+At present, various industries use hydrogen produced mostly using energy from fossil fuel-based sources.

 ''We have had discussions with the concerned ministries on this,'' he said, adding that most ministries want the mandates to be small to start with, ''but I want a larger mandate for obvious reasons''.